yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a success message.
-2. GrAB3 will list out all your expenses.
+2. Homerce will list out all your expenses.

 ##### Clear Expenses `clearexp`

-You can use this command to clear all expenses in GrAB3.
+You can use this command to clear all expenses in Homerce.

 Format : `clearexp`

 Example :

-You wish to remove all expense entries in GrAB3 and restart your expense management from scratch.
+You wish to remove all expense entries in Homerce and restart your expense management from scratch.

 You can follow the steps below to clear all your expenses.